Portland Pickles: Wild Wild West League (2020)

 On June 5, 2020, the West Coast League board of directors voted to cancel the 2020 season due to COVID-19 pandemic.
 The Pickles organization founded the Wild Wild West League in response, playing in Bob Brack Stadium at North Marion High School in Aurora, Oregon.
 The league consisted of four teams: the Pickles, Portland Gherkins, Gresham GreyWolves, and West Linn Knights.

-Though fans were not allowed to attend, games were broadcast on Facebook and YouTube.
+A limited number of fans were permitted to attend, and games were broadcast on Facebook and YouTube.
 Games ran from July to August.
 The West Linn Knights beat the Pickles in the championship series.

 West Coast League (2021–present)

 After 2020, the Pickles returned to the West Coast League for the 2021 season.
 The Wild Wild West League continued and added the Portland Rosebuds and Willamette Wild Bills, two new teams that were also owned by Rose City Baseball.

-On June 8, 2021, the Pickles promoted manager Justin Barchus to Director of Player Personnel/Operations and made Mark Magdalena the new manager.
-In November 2021, the Pickles opened The Pickle Jar, a retail store and community space in Downtown Portland.
+On June 8, 2021, the Pickles promoted manager Justin Barchus to Director of Player Personnel/Operations and made Mark Magdaleno the new manager.
+In November 2021, the Pickles opened The Pickle Jar, a retail store and community space in downtown Portland.

 On July 18, 2022, intern Emily Paulson became the first woman to play for the Pickles.
 That year, the Pickles were crowned the Southern Division champions, ending a four-year playoff drought.
 The team was ultimately swept in the first round by the Ridgefield Raptors.

 In 2023, the Pickles swept the Ridgefield Raptors in the first round of the playoffs to face the Corvallis Knights in the Divisional Championship game.
 The Pickles lost the game 4–1 and were eliminated from the playoffs.